cloud-ark/caastle/README.rst

 environment
   An environment consists of any cloud resource that is required by your application.
-  This includes cloud databases, load balancers, container orchestration engines, etc.
+  This includes cloud databases, load balancers, container orchestration engine cluster, etc.
   Environment is represented using a simple yaml format.

-    Currently supported: AWS RDS, AWS ECS, AWS DynamoDB Coming soon: Google Cloud SQL, Kubernetes
+    Currently supported: AWS RDS, AWS ECS, AWS DynamoDB

+    Coming soon: Google Cloud SQL, Kubernetes (GKE)

 application
   An application is a Docker container built from application source code.
   CloudARK assumes existence of Dockerfile in the application folder.
-  An application is deployed on an environment.
+  An application is deployed on an environment and is bound to the resources provisioned as part of that environment.

 CloudARK seamlessly binds the application to the environment as part of orchestrating its deployment.